Struggling to Reactivate Inactive Customers? AI Can Help

 Brand Reputation and Loyalty

-Strategies such as personalized emails, exclusive promotions, and targeted messaging can work wonders in their second chance at retaining loyalty.
+Strategies such as personalised emails, exclusive promotions, and targeted messaging can work wonders in their second chance at retaining loyalty.
 In the long run, a more loyal base of reactivated customers drives better long-term growth and brand perception.

 Cost-Effectiveness of Reactivation